 The famed piano-maker Steinway & Sons recently opened its first Indian showroom in Mumbai, a major market indicator that interest in Western art music is indeed on a steep rise.

 The time has now come for India’s music connoisseurs to not only attend live performances of European classical music, but to actually build concert halls and aligned music schools.
-These institutions would give opportunities to the Indian youth to learn Western or Indian grand musical traditions
+These institutions would give opportunities to the Indian youth to learn Western or Indian grand musical traditions and become a part of the world-wide circuit of European concert touring and put them on the global musical scene.

 Every day of every year, thousands of concerts are presented worldwide by travelling orchestras, chamber ensembles, soloists and other groups who take their expertise on to the road in lands far from their homes.
 Of the major countries even beyond the BRIC nations, India is the only one to not have a nationwide infrastructure of acoustically superior concert halls yet, to receive and facilitate this flurry of travelling classical musicians from abroad.